Over 70% of the global volcanism occurs within the oceans.

 Two of the outstanding problems in marine sciences are understanding how submarine volcanoes support life in the absence of sunlight and the impact of perturbation events such as magmatic intrusion and earthquakes on geological, chemical and biological processes.
 Further advances in these studies are increasingly dependent on our ability to collect long-term, high-frequency observations using diverse networks of sensors and samplers.
 The major volcanic, magmatic and tectonic events that create the oceanic crust and modulate the fluxes of heat, chemicals and biological material across the seafloor and associated health of the biological communities are inherently episodic on decadal time scales and they are also short-lived.
 Transient events such as magmatic eruptions at mid-ocean ridges increase carbon dioxide output and venting volume by as much as a factor of 100, resulting in extensive microbial blooms.

-As part of the OOI, high bandwidth (10 Gb/s) cables and high power (8 kw) will be utilized at the summit of Axial Seamount to communicate with and power a diverse array of sensors to monitor the inflation and deflation of the volcano during injection of magma, hydrothermal activity, and the rich biological communities at this site.
-Real-time stereo high definition video will provide unprecedented views of the tubeworms, crabs, and other animals at the vents.
-Other sensors include in situ mass spectrometers, seismometers to monitor earthquake activity, temperature and chemical probes, fluid and DNA samplers, and pressure-tilt meters.
+As part of NSF's Ocean Observatories Initiative, high bandwidth (10 Gb/s) and high power (8 kw) cables are now installed at the summit of Axial Volcano.
+These cables provide communication and power to a diverse array of 20 sensors.
+The instruments are actively monitoring inflation and deflation of the volcano during injection of magma and volcanic eruptions, hydrothermal activity, and the rich biological communities at this site.
+Real-time high definition video will provide unprecedented views of the tubeworms, crabs, and other animals at the vents.
+Other sensors now installed include an situ mass spectrometer, seismometers to monitor earthquake activity, temperature and chemical probes in boiling vent fluids, fluid and DNA samplers, and pressure-tilt meters.
 This is the largest single experiment in the global ocean focused on long-term measurements of underwater volcanoes.